Solthodox/solbin/README.md

 ## Functions

 - `toBinaryString(uint256 value)`: Converts a decimal number to a binary string.
-- `toBinaryStringPrefixed(uint256 value)`: Converts a decimal number to a binary string with a "0b" prefix.
-- `toBinaryStringFillAllBits(uint256 value)`: Converts a decimal number to a binary string with leading zeros to a total length of 256 characters.
+- `toBinaryStringFillAllBits(uint256 value, bool fillWithOnes)`: Converts a decimal number to a binary string with leading zeros to a total length of 256 characters.
-- `toBinaryStringFillAllBitsPrefixed(uint256 value)`: Converts a decimal number to a binary string with a "0b" prefix and leading zeros.
 - `countBits(string memory bin)`: Counts the number of set (1) and unset (0) bits in a binary string.
 - `getHammingDistance(string memory bin1, string memory bin2)`: Calculates the Hamming distance between two equal-length binary strings.
 - `from(string memory bin)`: Creates a `uint256` from its binary representation.
+- `set(string memory bin)`: Modifies a bit of a decimal number.
+- `get(string memory bin)`: Reads a bit of a decimal number.
 - `insert(uint256 value, uint8 bitPosition, bool set)`: Manipulates uint256 numbers bit by bit.
-- `get(uint256 value, uint8 bitPosition)`: Reads uint256 numbers bit by bit.

 ## Examples